 - If I update the points possible in the Canvas assignment, what happens to marks that have already been copied from Stile to the Canvas Gradebook?

-- My student already had a Stile account, but its email address was different from their Canvas email address, and they weren't logged into Stile, and now they have two Stile accounts.
+- My student already had a Stile account, but the email address was different from their Canvas email address, and they weren't logged into Stile, and now they have two Stile accounts.
 What do I do?

 - I've differentiated my Stile Lessons and have two different copies of a Stile Lesson.
 Can I set these up as a single link/assignment in Canvas?